 - I) The application of CCR alone had no significant impact on the engineering characteristics of the studied soil sample (mainly kaolinite) and under the same conditions, its performance was about 50% of cement.
-This can be ascribed to the low tendency of such a material to participate in the pozzolanic activity. - II) Despite the favorable initial performance of cement in improving the soil behavior, W-D cycles can cause a decrease and/or even complete loss of the soil bearing capacity.
-It was found that the W-D action did not have much effect on the quantity of cement compounds; On the other hand, with the damage of the bond between them and the particles, the formation of micro-cracks and its expansion in the matrix will cause the weakening of solidification as well as a significant deterioration in the mechanical performance. - III) The simultaneous use of CCR-SF and fibers would lead to an increase in the formation of hydrated products along with the generation of well interconnected structure, playing a prominent role in the enhancement of the soil long-term stability upon the aggressive environmental conditions.
+This can be ascribed to the low tendency of such a material to participate in the pozzolanic activity. - II) Despite the favorable initial performance of cement in improving the soil behavior, W-D cycles can cause a decrease and/or even complete loss of the soil-bearing capacity.
+It was found that the W-D action did not have much effect on the quantity of cement compounds; On the other hand, with the damage to the bond between them and the particles, the formation of micro-cracks and its expansion in the matrix will cause the weakening of solidification as well as a significant deterioration in the mechanical performance.